timbussmann/timbussmann.github.io/_posts/2023-06-23-assembly-versions.md

 title: Fun with assembly versions
 ---

 Assembly loading remains a gift that keeps on giving.
+On a previous blog post I've focused on the assembly-resolving logic that tries to load an assembly which isn't already loaded but is deployed along with our application.
+This post focuses specifically on the type-resolving behavior when trying to retrieve the type from an assembly that is already loaded but with a different version in the provided fully qualified assembly name.
 What do you expect the outcome of the following code to be:

 ```csharp
 var demoClassType = typeof(DemoClass);